Become a Project Leader

 What to expect from FoodCycle

-- Ongoing, regular visits, support and advice from your Regional Manager
+- Regular visits, support and advice from your Regional Manager

-- Training throughout the year from FoodCycle, including safeguarding and first aid.
+- A variety of other training opportunities provided throughout the year, including safeguarding and first aid

 What’s expected of me

-We ask that Project Leaders stay with us for a minimum of 9 months, to enable them to get the most out of the role.
-As Community Outreach Coordinator, you will be expected to:
+We hope that Project Leaders stay with us for a minimum of 6 months, to enable them to get the most out of the role.
+As a Project Leader, you will be expected to:

-- Attend a monthly Project Leader meeting to discuss as a team how things are going.
+- Attend regular Project Leader meetings to discuss as a team how things are going

 - Lead a minimum of one session per month